BCAppsLimited/bcappslimited.github.io/index.md

       excerpt: Street As is an extension for Microsoft Dynamics 365 Business Central that makes managing New Zealand postal addresses easy as.
       cta: Read more
       url: 'street-as'

+    - title: Bank Validator
+      excerpt: Bank Validator is for validating bank account numbers.
+Specifically New Zealand and Australian bank account numbers.
+      cta: Read more
+      url: 'bank-validator'

 ---